Portmarnock

-Portmarnock is a coastal town in County Dublin, Ireland, north of the city of Dublin, with significant beaches, a modest commercial core and inland residential estates, and two golf courses, including one of Ireland's best-known golf clubs.
+Portmarnock is a coastal town in County Dublin, Ireland, north of the city of Dublin, with significant beaches, a modest commercial core and inland residential estates, and two golf courses, including one of Ireland's best known, Portmarnock Golf Club.
 As of 2022, the population was 10,750, an increase of 13.5% on the 2016 census figure of 9,466.

 Portmarnock is also a civil parish in the ancient barony of Coolock.
 It is in the local government area of Fingal.

 Location

 Portmarnock lies on the coast between Malahide and Baldoyle.
 Portmarnock could also be said to border, at sea, Sutton and perhaps Howth in the form of Ireland's Eye.
 Its major beach, the Velvet Strand, is monitored by a lifeguard during the summer season from early April to the start of October.